Q&A: Everything you need to know about the new €250 energy credit

 The credit will apply to every domestic electricity account.

-So, if you have multiple homes in the Republic of Ireland with a domestic electricity account you will get the credit for each account.
+So, if you have multiple homes in the Republic of Ireland with a domestic electricity account then you'll get the credit for each account.

 Will I get the credit if I have pay-as-you-go electricity?